benibus/temu/README.md

 ```
 ## Key Bindings

-Proper key bindings have not been implemented yet, but you can scroll up/down with ALT-k/j, and page up/down with SHIFT-PageUp/PageDown.
+Proper key bindings have not been implemented yet, but you can scroll up/down with ALT-k/j, and page
+up/down with SHIFT-PageUp/PageDown.

 Note that the scrollback buffer is kept abnormally small by default for debugging purposes.
+You can
-You can configure the number of saved lines with the "-m" command-line option.
+configure the number of saved lines with the "-m" command-line option.

+## Licensing

+The core terminal implementation is licensed under the GPL-3.
+Any derived modules that become standalone
+libraries will likely be re-released under a permissive license.
+Such changes will be reflected in this
+repository.

 ## Resources